JRay87/JRay87.github.io-reading-notes-/301/Reading-2.md

 Put the following things in the order that they happen: componentDidMount, render, constructor, componentWillUnmount, React Updates

-- constructor, render, React Updates, componentDidMount, componentWillUnmount
+- constructor, render,componentDidMount, React Updates, componentWillUnmount

 What does componentDidMount do?